 The “premium” version is priced at about 50% above the “standard” but offers twice or more value than the “standard” variation.

-The Unlimited Strategy
+2: The Unlimited Pricing Strategy

 If you can remove this risk for them, you greatly increase the opportunity for a sale.